enviodev/docs/blog/2024-01-31-envio-community-update-6.md

 **Changes:**

 - Small patch release fixing issues with contract import of contracts with an event param ID.
-- Events with a param name of ID no longer break the contract import functionality, by making the entities param have the ‘name event_id’.
+- Events with a param name of ID no longer break the contract import functionality, by making the entities param have the name `event_id`.
 - Small re-wording to some user-facing logs to make them clearer.

 ### V0.0.29